Dust Mite Mattress Protectors vs Regular Mattress Protectors

 Differences

-• Barrier Level: Dust mite protectors are designed with tighter weaves or special treatments to block allergens, a feature not prioritized in regular protectors.
+• Barrier Level: Dust mite protectors are designed with tighter weaves or special treatments to block allergens, a feature not prioritised in regular protectors.

-• Material: Dust mite protectors utilize materials with smaller pore sizes to prevent mite penetration, unlike the more varied materials of regular protectors.
+• Material: Dust mite protectors utilise materials with smaller pore sizes to prevent mite penetration, unlike the more varied materials of regular protectors.

 • Allergen Protection: Specifically engineered to reduce allergens, dust mite protectors offer protection against dust mites, their eggs, and fecal matter, a focus absent in regular protectors.